DAINTINESS-Group/DelianCubeEngine/README.md

 - [X] Fix the fixme comments

 Extension to an Intentional OLAP engine
-- [ ] Add support to all the apache commons math parts that pertain to the computation of simple models
+- [ ] Add support to more apache commons math parts that pertain to the computation of simple models
-- [ ] (maybe) Link to spark mllib via principled interfacing to add more model extraction methods
+- [ ] (maybe) Link to weka / spark mllib / ... via principled interfacing to add more model extraction methods